algorithmx/book/Golovanov.Chapter-07-all.md

 The problem of constructing vector images is reduced to the problem of determining the visible parts of the curves of a wire-frame model.
 In Fig. 7.3.1 we see the image of a model with removed hidden lines, and lines of smooth transitions between the faces are thinner than the lines of the edges and the silhouette lines.

 Fig. 7.3.1.
 Using silhouette lines we can partition the surface of the imaged object into visible and conditionally invisible areas.
-Let the vector \( \mathbf{i} \) be directed from a vantage point to a given point of the object.
-Then those areas of the surface are invisible for which the dot product of the normal to the surface and the vector \( \mathbf{i} \) is positive.
-Areas of the surface for which the dot product of the normal to the surface and the vector \( \mathbf{i} \) is negative are visible, provided that they are not obstructed by other visible areas of the surface closer to the vantage point.
+Let the vector $\mathbf{i}$ be directed from a vantage point to a given point of the object.
+Then those areas of the surface are invisible for which the dot product of the normal to the surface and the vector $\mathbf{i}$ is positive.
+Areas of the surface for which the dot product of the normal to the surface and the vector $\mathbf{i}$ is negative are visible, provided that they are not obstructed by other visible areas of the surface closer to the vantage point.
 Similarly, we can judge the visibility of the model elements.
 If the normals to the faces joining at an edge are directed away from the vantage point in a certain region, then this part of the edge is invisible.
 Otherwise this part of the edge can be seen from the vantage point, or may be covered by some face.
 Thus, for some model elements, we can immediately determine their invisibility from the vantage point; but to determine the visibility of other elements of the model, we need to perform additional manipulations.

 Let us consider the algorithm for determining the visibility of the model elements.
 Construct a wire-frame model of the object consisting of outline lines, and lines the edges of faces are based on.
-Let the wire-frame model consist of three-dimensional curves \( c_i(t_i), i=1,2,...,n \).
+Let the wire-frame model consist of three-dimensional curves $c_i(t_i), i=1,2,...,n$.
 The corresponding parallel or central projection onto a given plane can be constructed for each three-dimensional curve.
 Next, define the points of the curves at which their visibility may change.
-To do this, we find all the points at which the projections of three-dimensional curves \( c_i(t_i), i=1,2,...,n \) intersect.
+To do this, we find all the points at which the projections of three-dimensional curves $c_i(t_i), i=1,2,...,n$ intersect.
 Use these points to divide the curves into segments.
 Now every segment of the curve between the dividing points is either completely visible or completely invisible.
 Now we have to find the visible parts of the curves, construct the projections for them, and delete duplicate projections.

-To determine the visibility of segments of curves \( c_i(t_i), i=1,2,...,n \) we choose an arbitrary point \( r \) inside every segment.
-Then, we construct a straight line \( l(t)=r+t\mathbf{i} \), passing through the point \( r \) and the vantage point, and directed away from the vantage point.
-For a parallel projection, vector \( \mathbf{i} \) is parallel to the normal to the projection plane; for a central projection, vector \( \mathbf{i} \) is proportional to the vector \( r-w \), where \( w \) is the vantage point.
+To determine the visibility of segments of curves $c_i(t_i), i=1,2,...,n$ we choose an arbitrary point $r$ inside every segment.
+Then, we construct a straight line $l(t)=r+t\mathbf{i}$, passing through the point $r$ and the vantage point, and directed away from the vantage point.
+For a parallel projection, vector $\mathbf{i}$ is parallel to the normal to the projection plane; for a central projection, vector $\mathbf{i}$ is proportional to the vector $r-w$, where $w$ is the vantage point.
 Let us find the point of intersection of this line with surfaces of the geometric model.
-If the values of parameter \( t \) of the curve are non-negative for all the points of intersection, then the considered segment of the curve is visible.
-If among the values of parameter \( t \) for the points of intersection there is at least one that is negative, then the segment of the curve is invisible, as it is covered by one of the model surfaces located closer to the observer than the point \( r \).
+If the values of parameter $t$ of the curve are non-negative for all the points of intersection, then the considered segment of the curve is visible.
+If among the values of parameter $t$ for the points of intersection there is at least one that is negative, then the segment of the curve is invisible, as it is covered by one of the model surfaces located closer to the observer than the point $r$.
 Continue to carry out this procedure with segments of all the curves whose visibility from the vantage point is not immediately evident.

 If necessary, construct planar projections of the visible segments of the curves of the wire-frame model.